 Reinstatement in accordance with the above procedure also restores:

-- 1. Sick leave accrued at the time of termination (unless transferred to another agency); and - 2.
+- 1. Sick leave accrued at the time of termination (unless transferred to another agency.) - 2.
+Vacation accrual rate. - 3.
+Seniority for the period of time in a paid status. - 4.
 Step placement on the salary schedule.